timjore/two-cents/src/site/notes/Causal Loop Diagrams model system dynamics.md

 # Causal Loop Diagrams model system dynamics

-A "Causal Loop Diagram" (CLD) is a tool used in [[Staging/Systems Thinking\|Systems Thinking]] to visually represent and analyze the interactions and feedback loops among different variables within a system.
+A "Causal Loop Diagram" (CLD) is a tool used in [[Systems Thinking perceives the relationships and structure of complex systems\|Systems Thinking perceives the relationships and structure of complex systems]] to visually represent and analyze the interactions and feedback loops among different variables within a system.
 It helps in understanding the complex web of cause and effect relationships that influence behavior in a system over time.

 ![Causal Loop Diagrams.png](/img/user/Attachments/Causal%20Loop%20Diagrams.png)